SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/186-how-to-unblock-salad-with-your-isp.md

 ---

 **Why this works:** a DNS resolver interprets text-based URLs and converts them into their corollary IP addresses.
-Your network is configured to route through your ISP’s resolver by default.
+Your network is configured to route through your ISP's resolver by default.
 Using a third-party resolver avoids any traffic blockers they may have set up.

 ### **Virtual Private Networks**